salex-org/hmip-rest-api/README.md

         LOG.info(String.format("Client Auth Token: %s", config.getClientAuthToken()));
         LOG.info(String.format("Auth Token: %s", config.getAuthToken()));
         ...
-        // Encrypt these values and put them to the configuration of your client app for lates usage });
+        // Encrypt these values and put them to the configuration
+        // of your client app for later usage
+    });
 ```
 All you need is the SGTIN (Serialized Global Trade Item Number) of your access point, the PIN (if you have assigned one)